dkvz/PasswordManager/README.md

 I'm going to try the "multiple workspaces" npm thingy to hopefuly be able to install and run npm scripts from the project root.

+I think it works, all of the modules appear to be at the root.

 # Web App
 I had to reinitialize the project because I initially started working on the older Razor template which has JQuery and a Carousel on the home page.
 Yeah I'm not kidding.